 \section{Experiments}

-In this section, extensive experiments are conducted to demonstrate and analyze the performance of the proposed FSLSTM model in anomaly detection and regression on two synthetic datasets, which are generated by following the distribution of actual data from the GE Current smart building in Montreal.
-The effectiveness of our approach is validated by performing a comprehensive comparison with several baseline methods.
+In this section, we conduct experiments to demonstrate and analyze the performance of the proposed FSLSTM model in anomaly detection and regression on three real-world datasets generated by the IoT production system at General Electric Current smart building in Montreal.
+For privacy concerns, we hashed the primary keys and a few privacy-sensitive features such as vendor name, device identification and some of the prototypes information.
+The effectiveness of our approach is validated by performing comparison with several baseline methods.

 {\textbf{Datasets.}}\quad We use a Sensors Event Log dataset for anomaly detection and an Energy Usage dataset for electricity consumption.
 We also use a Weather API dataset in conjunction with energy usage to enrich model learning.
 The weather data are collected from the building API that displays the basic weather parameters such as temperature, barometric pressure, humidity, precipitation, solar radiation and wind speed from May to August 2019.
-The weather data are used as a secondary source of information to enrich the sensors dataset and help the model predict the energy usage.
+The weather data are used as a secondary source of information to enrich the Sensors Event Log dataset and help the model predict the energy usage.
 We simulate each zone in a separate category and allocate a specific task to it for learning.

 The Sensors Event Log and Energy Usage datasets are generated by 180 sensors from 5 different categories: lights, HVAC thermostats, occupancy sensors, water leakage sensors and access sensors.
 The distribution of these categories is shown in Figure \ref{Fig:sensors_distribution}.
 We use these categories for classification tasks, as the target is to identify which sensor is faulty, rendering it unable to properly communicate with HVAC and other control devices.
-In addition, the energy usage metric of thermostat sensors is used for regression tasks, with the aim of predicting future consumption of HVAC devices as shown in Figure\ref{Fig:isolines}.
+In addition, the energy usage metric of thermostat sensors is used for regression tasks, with the aim of predicting future energy consumption of IoT devices, such as temperature, humidity and pressure sensors which are the most commonly used sensors for HVAC and building equipment applications.
 The pre-processing phase of data generation and wrangling are performed to ensure the confidentiality of the datasets used in our experiments and the privacy of the company's infrastructure.